are open every day this season until Monday October 14th.

 agile, well-balanced, and quiet.
 They were developed in the early

-of coastal fishing and local transport.
-Working catboats saw their
+fishing and local transport.
+Working catboats saw their peak use

-peak use about a century ago.
-Catboats are now very popular for
+about a century ago.
+Catboats are now very popular for cruising and

 The Eventide was built in Kingston, Massachusetts, in 1933—the

-W. Shiverick.
-George learned catboat building between 1890
+George W. Shiverick.
+George learned catboat building between

-to 1895 while working for the well known catboat builder C. C. Hanley
+1890 to 1895 while working for the well known catboat builder C. C.

-of Monument Beach.
-The Mystic Seaport Museum collection includes
+Hanley of Monument Beach.
+The Mystic Seaport Museum collection

-the half model of Eventide and three Shiverick boats, including
+includes the half model of Eventide and three Shiverick boats,

-a 25-foot sloop once owned by Franklin Delano Roosevelt and sailed
+including a 25-foot sloop once owned by Franklin Delano Roosevelt

 A typical sailing cruise includes departure from Hyannis Inner